jannis-kiriasis/insured/README.md

 I've used [this guide](https://www.javascripttutorial.net/javascript-dom/javascript-form-validation/) published on javascripttutorial.net to create part of the username input validation logic.
 The code was edited to fit this website.

-I've used [this thread](https://stackoverflow.com/questions/17616624/detect-if-string-contains-any-spaces) to detect if username input value contain any white spaces.
+I've used [this thread](https://stackoverflow.com/questions/17616624/detect-if-string-contains-any-spaces) to detect if the username input value contains any white spaces.

 To create the README.md file I've used a previously created by me README.md [digibooking README.md](https://github.com/jannis-kiriasis/digibooking/blob/main/README.md) and updated it as needed.